Dragon Fruit Smoothie (5-Minute)

 Tip: Dragon fruit pairs well with lots of different fruits so feel free to get creative and add in any fruit you like!
 Blueberries, pineapple, strawberries, raspberries, bananas, kiwi, and peaches (you name it) would all be delicious choices.

-Frozen pitaya: Pitaya is also called dragon fruit.
-Look for it in the frozen aisle by the other fruits and veggies.
-You can also use fresh dragon fruit in its place.
+Frozen pitaya: Pitaya is also called dragon fruit, so look for it by either name in the frozen aisle by the other fruits and veggies.
+You can also use fresh dragon fruit in its place along with a bit of extra ice.

 Frozen banana: The banana adds some natural sweetness to this smoothie.
 You can use fresh or frozen banana in this recipe.
 If using fresh banana, be sure to add some ice for better texture.

-Chia seeds: The chia seeds add a bit of fiber and a dose of plant-based protein.
-Ground flaxseed would also work in place of flax seeds in this recipe.
+Chia seeds: Ground flaxseed would also work in place of flax seeds in this recipe.
 If you don’t have them, feel free to omit them altogether.

 5-Minute Dragon Fruit Smoothie